voxpupuli/container-voxbox/README.md

-rake test                                                                       # Run tests rake travis_release                                                             # Deprecated: use the "release" task instead rake validate                                                                   # Check syntax of Ruby files and call :syntax and :metadata_lint
+rake test                                                                       # Run tests rake travis_release                                                             # Deprecated: use the "release" task instead rake validate                                                                   # Check syntax of Ruby files and call :syntax and :metadata_lint rake voxpupuli:custom:lint_all                                                  # Lint with all puppet-lint checks
 ```

 ## Additionally included Tools